stevecallear/healthy/README.md

 ```

 ## Checks
 Healthy includes checks for TCP, HTTP and files.
-Additional checks can be added by implementing `healthy.Check`.
-Alternatively `healthy.NewCheck` returns a new check using a supplied `CheckFunc` and information:
+Additional checks can be added by implementing `healthy.Check` or providing a `healthy.CheckFunc`.
+Additional information can be added to the check using either `healthy.NewCheck` or implementing `healthy.InfoCheck`.
+This is passed to the callback func if registered and would typically be used for logging (see example below).
 ```
 c := healthy.NewCheck(func(ctx context.Context) error {
     // implement check